 Or like Snape’s silver doe Patronus.
 This whole section is LARGELY repeated (with a couple of very minor adjustments) from the ‘Transit and Communications’ essay since it is equally relevant in both places.
 It is mentioned elsewhere in the collection as well.
 It bears repeating.

-The implied message that Tonks’s Patronus had become a wolf because of her fixation on Lupin, which was confirmed by the (interview, not canon) statement that Lily’s Patronus became a doe because of her relationship to James was tacky, but comprehensible.
+The implied message in HBP is that Tonks’s Patronus had become a wolf because of her fixation on Lupin, which was essentially confirmed by the (interview, not canon) statement that Lily’s Patronus became a doe because of her relationship with James was tacky, but comprehensible.

 So will you please explain to me where the “single, very happy memory” comes in that would explain Snape’s doe?